 This long-term loan is available from the Department of Education.
-The interest rate is published each year prior to July 1.
-Interest rates for all federal student loans can be found at studentaid.gov.
-The Unsubsidized Loan is similar in terms and conditions to the Subsidized Loan; however, interest begins to accrue on the Unsubsidized Loan as soon as the funds are disbursed and during all eligible periods of deferment and the grace period.
+The interest rate on this loan for disbursements made after July 1, 2018 is 5.05% for undergraduate students.
+The interest rate on this loan for disbursements made after July 1, 2018 is 6.6% for graduate students.
+The Unsubsidized Loan is similar in terms and conditions to the Subsidized Loan; however, interest begins to accrue on the

+Unsubsidized Loan as soon as the funds are disbursed and during all eligible periods of deferment and the grace period.
 The student's options in handling the interest on the loan are: